 A motor is no good without some batteries to power it.
 Again you can go as cheap or as pricey as you like.
 If you’re buying secondhand, however, you’ll need to test the batteries to make sure they still have some life in them.

 Once you find a place for the batteries, you can hook them up to the motor.
 Of course, if you don’t know what you’re doing, don’t mess around with live batteries.
 Ebay could be your best bet, as there are quite a few batteries eBay, some with adapters.

 The controller is a solid state box and vital component in any EV.
 It sits between the batteries and the motor, dictating the amount of power going to the motor.
 It’s essentially the throttle in an EV.

 The voltage and amperage of the controller will impact the car’s acceleration, top speed, and range.
 So, if you’re going to skimp on something for this DIY project, don’t let it be the controller.

 These are the basic steps to building your own DIY electric vehicles.
-If you don’t fancy sourcing all the parts yourself, you can buy an all in one EV conversion kit.

 As electric vehicle sales increase, the need to recycle their used batteries is greater than ever.